kahypar/kahypar/README.md

 Running KaHyPar
 -----------

-The stanalone program can be built via `make KaHyPar`.
+The standalone program can be built via `make KaHyPar`.
 The binary will be located at: `build/kahypar/application/`.

 KaHyPar has several configuration parameters.
 For a list of all possible parameters please run: `./KaHyPar --help`.
 We use the [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf) for the input hypergraph file as well as the partition output file.